Page Content

 You are the senior resident for rotations in:

-• Adult urology
+• Adult Urology

 • Endourology

-• Chief resident associate (two rotations)
+• Chief resident associate

-• Urologic oncology (two rotations)
+• Urologic Oncology

-• Endourology and laparoscopy (one rotation)
+• Endourology and laparoscopy

-As a senior resident in PGY-5, you carry out consultations on urologic patients and actively share in preoperative decisions about surgery.
+As a senior resident in PGY-4, you carry out consultations on urologic patients and actively share in preoperative decisions about surgery.
 You participate fully in urologic procedures, both open and transurethral, and in postoperative management in the hospital and outpatient clinics.

 You are given considerable responsibility and independence during your training, which is enhanced by both the large number of patients you see and the complicated nature of many of their urologic problems.
 Equal emphasis is placed on endoscopic, endourologic and open surgical procedures.
 The time allotted to each of these varies according to your individual needs.